Financial Instrument Data Platform

 Instrument search surface embedded in a host system via iframe, showing prefilled search criteria and bulk selection

 A small fraction of cases drive disproportionate risk.
-The UI uses progressive disclosure so everyday work stays quiet while edge cases stay reachable without workarounds.
+The UI uses progressive disclosure so everyday work stays quiet while edge cases stay reachable: certain fields surface a dedicated dynamic section only when an external source triggers an update requiring additional input — hidden during routine editing, present when the data context demands it.

 Reflection